umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 ### Try this first
 For all issues, always try these steps first:
 - Enable debugging in /config/courier.config and restart the app to see if courier has problems with loading dlls.
-- Clear the cache folder in /app_data/courier/cache
+- Clear the cache folder in /app_data/courier/cache.
-- Ensure you have the latest version**
+- Ensure you have the latest version.

 ### Get the latest version here:
-Nightly.umbraco.org contains all builds.
+**Nightly.umbraco.org** contains all builds.
 We always recommended running the latest version, which contains all the latest bug fixes.

 [Access all the builds on Nightly Umbraco](http://nightly.umbraco.org/?container=umbraco-courier-release).